opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud-detection-mlflow/credit-card-fraud.md

-# Credit Card Fraud Detection Demo using MLFlow and Red Hat OpenShift Data Science
+# Credit Card Fraud Detection Demo using MLFlow and Red Hat OpenShift AI

 !!!info
     The full source and instructions for this demo are available in **[this repo](https://github.com/red-hat-data-services/credit-fraud-detection-demo){:target="_blank"}**

 ## Demo Description & Architecture

-The goal of this demo is to demonstrate how RHODS and MLFlow can be used together to build an end-to-end MLOps platform where we can:
+The goal of this demo is to demonstrate how RHOAI and MLFlow can be used together to build an end-to-end MLOps platform where we can:

-- Build and train models in RHODS
+- Build and train models in RHOAI
 - Track and store those models with MLFlow
-- Serve a model stored in MLFlow using RHODS Model Serving (or MLFlow serving)
+- Serve a model stored in MLFlow using RHOAI Model Serving (or MLFlow serving)
 - Deploy a model application in OpenShift that runs sends data to the served model and displays the prediction

 The architecture looks like this: